 Allow the learner to freely explore the environment.
 This allows you to conduct a free-operant preference assessment and observe the learner’s play and leisure skills.
 Engage in parallel play or attempt to enter their play.
 Resist the urge to jump right in to asking questions.
 Observe the learner’s natural communication skills, willingness to allow you to interact or be near him, and any spontaneous skills (i.e. matching, puzzles, motor imitation, imaginative play, etc.).

 This is the part you probably think of when you think about conducting a skills assessment.
-During this portion of the assessment test the learner’s abilities to perform the different tasks listed in the assessment you chose.
+During this portion of the assessment test the learner’s abilities to perform the different tasks listed in the assessment you chose (Learn more about choosing the right skills assessment in our post: Assess With Confidence: How To Select The Ideal Assessment For ABA Programs ).

 Present each task and provide the learner for a chance to respond.
 Make note of whether or not the learner responded correctly.
 Present the tasks in any sequence.
 Generally, it’s best to follow the learner’s lead and present tasks as the opportunity arises.
 For example, the learner begins playing with a train set, present some listener responding or tacting tasks related to the trains.